aesara-devs/aesara/doc/extending/type.rst

     .. method:: is_valid_value(value)

-      Returns True iff the value is compatible with the Type.
-If ``filter(value, strict = True)`` does not raise an exception, the value is compatible with the Type.
+      Returns True iff the value is compatible with the :class:`Type`.
+If ``filter(value, strict = True)`` does not raise an exception, the value is compatible with the :class:`Type`.

       *Default:* True iff ``filter(value, strict=True)`` does not raise an exception.